timwarnock/best-practices-and-notes/interview-questions/simple.md

 - Define encapsulation and polymorphism.
 Why are they overrated?

-- What is an iterator and when/why would three-statement-for loops be better?
+- What is an iterator and when/why would three-statement `for` loops be better?

 ## Web